ryanatkn/react-typescript-closing-the-loop/README.md

 At each step of the loop, we process data sent by the previous step.
 In JavaScript, the correctness of passing and processing data can only be determined at runtime.
-In contrast, TypeScript and other typed languages are able to ensure the correctness of each step at *compile* time if things are well-typed, where everything has a known complete type.
+In contrast, TypeScript and other typed languages are able to ensure the correctness of each step at *compile* time if things are fully typechecked, where everything has a known complete type.
-For the purposes of this post, I'm going to refer to a well-typed loop as *closed* - meaning *all* type errors will be caught by the compiler *throughout the loop*.
+For the purposes of this article, I'm going to refer to a fully typechecked loop as *closed* - meaning *all* type errors will be caught by the compiler *throughout the loop*.

 > My apologies if the term "closed loop" irks you or makes no sense -
 > please submit an issue with suggestions!
+> I felt that existing terminology doesn't capture the importance of this concept
+> in the context of single page web apps.

-The benefits of having a well-typed *closed loop* go far beyond disambiguating strings and numbers.
+The benefits of having a fully typechecked *closed loop* go far beyond disambiguating strings and numbers.
-A closed loop means all of the symbols in your app - every reference to each variable, function, and piece of data - has a type and set of relationships that the compiler understands.
+A closed loop means all of the symbols in your app - every reference to each variable, function, and piece of data - has a type and *set of relationships* that the compiler understands.
 A fully closed loop makes it *impossible* for typos, missed refactorings, and all other mechanical errors to slip through unnoticed.
 In a closed loop, the compiler has your back - all of it.

-> Side note: TypeScript + React is not 100% closed,
+> Side note: TypeScript + React cannot currently be 100% fully typechecked,
 > but it's close, and each big update brings it closer.
 > The TypeScript team has paid special attention to supporting React's patterns.
 > For example they support a typed version of JSX called TSX,
 > and you'll find many references to React in the TypeScript issues.
 > Though TypeScript + React is imperfect - there are small type gaps here and there,
 > and some things require type annotations that should be unnecessary -
-> the point of this post still stands.
+> the point of this article still stands.
 > Don't let perfect be the enemy of good, let alone great!
 > Be sure to check out TypeScript's optional compiler flags that increase type strictness,
-> like "noImplicitAny" and "strictNullChecks".
+> like `noImplicitAny` and `strictNullChecks`.
 > The experienced TypeScript developer will likely find and prefer
 > patterns that work well with its type system,
 > while keeping in mind that type-induced design damage could be a thing.